AxelVx1/mysql_ecommerce_project/README.md

 ORDER BY TotalSpent DESC;
 ```

-### 3. Monthly Sales Report (For this sample data the value is a total of all sales since they all happened in a one month period)
+### 3. Monthly Sales Report (This query generates a monthly breakdown of sales.
+For this specific sample data, the total is calculated for one month, but it can be applied to larger datasets to identify sales trends across different time periods.)

 ```sql
 SELECT MONTH(OrderDate) AS Month, YEAR(OrderDate) AS Year,